TuesdayNightMachines/CGS-Serge-Modular-Synth/CGS Gated Comparator/CGS Gated Comparator Guide.md

 In my build, flipping the LOOP ENABLE switch up also disconnects the IN socket, which is a useful mod.
 Originally, the INput and the LOOP IN are OR-gated, meaning they will both add high states to the DSR when either signal is high.
 This can make the whole DSR pattern go completely high quickly though, which isn’t that great.
 >tojpeters wrote:
->loop enable would more appropriately be labeled loop disable
+> loop enable would more appropriately be labeled loop disable.

->It works as you say
+> It works as you say.

->TheDPDT switch to cut off the input is a nearly required mod
+> TheDPDT switch to cut off the input is a nearly required mod.

->For all the mods available for the Swamp panel see my [Black Swamp build thread](https://www.muffwiggler.com/forum/viewtopic.php?t=147603&highlight=)
+> For all the mods available for the Swamp panel see my [Black Swamp build thread](https://www.muffwiggler.com/forum/viewtopic.php?t=147603&highlight=)

 **LOOP ENABLE SOCKET:** This is a bit weird.
 If the LOOP ENABLE switch is up and the socket receives a high signal, looping stops.
 I have to check again if it’s also possible to enable looping with a high signal and the switch being down.
 Does anybody else have any insights regarding this?